dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ## 1 - A Basic camera movement example with an animation loop function

 In this section I will be starting out with some basic threejs examples that has to do with moving a camera by way of an animation loop.
-So nothing major or fancy here, just a kind of hello world when it comes to moving a camera around in a threejs project along with some other tipical things that come up when doing so.
+So nothing major or fancy here, just a kind of hello world when it comes to moving a camera around in a threejs project along with some other typical things that come up when doing so.
 If this sort of thing is new to you in general with front end javaScript you might want to start out looking into the [request animation frame](/2018/03/13/js-request-animation-frame/) method in client side javaScrit alone.

 ### 1.1 - World relative position of camera